acronis/go-appkit/lrucache/README.md

-# LRUCache
+# lrucache

 [![GoDoc Widget]][GoDoc]

-The `lrucache` package provides an in-memory cache with an LRU (Least Recently Used) eviction policy and Prometheus metrics integration.
+An in-memory cache with an LRU (Least Recently Used) eviction policy and Prometheus metrics integration.

 ## Features